usdigitalresponse/usdr-gost/docker/README.md

 Note: The above examples will execute in the `app` container.

+### Start an interactive shell within a docker container

+You can shell into a running container's linux environment by running `docker compose exec <service> bash`, where `service` is one of the service names defined in `docker-compose.yml` (e.g. `app`, `frontend`, or `postgres`).
+This is akin to accessing a remote host using SSH.

+To end the interactive session, use the commmand, `exit`.

 ### Docker runs on something other than `localhost`<a name="cookbook-non-localhost"></a>

 When the client and server containers run on a remote machine, the remote hostname must be